wks/mvn-doc-server/README.md

 ## Building

 This program is written in the Scala programming language.
-You need sbt to build this project.
+You need Sbt to build this project.

-Invoke `sbt assembly` and it will create a "fat" jar that includes all library dependencies.
+Run `sbt proguard` to build.

+The resulting jar includes all library dependencies and it is also shrunk and optimized by proguard.

 Pre-built jars are also available on GitHub.
 Check the downloads.